The metastability of lipid vesicle shapes in uniaxial extensional flow: Introduction

-The behaviour of vesicles in extensional flow, however, is less well understood.
-In 2008, Kantsler \textit{et al.} studied the dynamics of strongly deflated vesicles ($\mathcal{V}<0.56$) in a planar extensional flow \cite{Kantsler2008} and discovered the existence of a critical strain rate above which vesicles undergo unbounded elongation.
+The behavior of vesicles in extensional flow, however, is less well understood.
+In 2008, Kantsler \textit{et al.} studied the dynamics of strongly deflated vesicles ($\mathcal{V}<0.56$) in a planar extensional flow \cite{Kantsler2008} and discovered the existence of a critical strain rate above which vesicles undergo unbounded elongation. \footnote{ By ``unbounded elongation'' we mean indefinite stretching within the framework of our continuum model of a fluid, incompressible membrane.
+At parametrically large extensions, effects such as membrane compressibility, lysis, and extreme thinning of the tether (where its radius becomes comparable to the membrane thickness $h$) become significant, requiring a different theoretical description beyond the continuum approximation.}

 In this regime, the vesicle shape consists of two nearly spherical balls connected by a narrow tubular neck.
-At significantly higher strain rates, vesicles exhibit a “pearling” instability, forming multiple bead-like structures along their length.
-Extensive numerical studies of highly elongated vesicles in axisymmetric extensional flow were later performed in \cite{Narsimhan2014, Narsimhan2015}.
+At significantly higher strain rates, vesicles exhibit a ``pearling'' instability, forming multiple bead-like structures along their length.
+Extensive numerical studies of {low reduced volume} vesicles in axisymmetric extensional flow were later performed in \cite{Narsimhan2014, Narsimhan2015}.

-The dynamics of vesicles with moderate elongation in extensional flow was investigated numerically in \cite{Zhao2013} and subsequently in \cite{Narsimhan2014}.
+The dynamics of vesicles with moderate { reduced volume } in extensional flow was investigated numerically in \cite{Zhao2013} and subsequently in \cite{Narsimhan2014}.
 It was shown that vesicles transition to unbounded elongation through the development of an asymmetric instability, where the final balls differ in size.
 This transition occurs only for sufficiently deflated vesicles with $\mathcal{V}<\mathcal{V}_c \approx 0.75$, while less deflated vesicles become more spheroidal as the strain rate increases.
 Experimental studies of this asymmetric instability were reported in \cite{spjut2010trapping, Dahl2016}.
 More recently, the development of feedback-based techniques for holding a vesicle near the flow focus (Stokes traps) has enabled detailed investigations of vesicle dynamics in planar extensional flows \cite{Kumar2020b, Kumar2021}, as well as relaxation after strong stretching \cite{Kumar2020}.

 Further progress in this area involved studying vesicle dynamics in mixed flows \cite{deschamps2009dynamics, Lin2019}, where it was shown that the critical strain rate increases with the magnitude of the shear component.
 When the strain rate varies in time \cite{kantsler2007vesicle, Lin2021}, an additional characteristic timescale emerges, leading to three dynamic regimes for weakly deflated vesicles: pulsating, reorienting, and symmetric.